UbiquityDotNET/CSemVer.GitBuild/docfx/build-tasks/UnderstandingCIBuilds.md

 the same as the ordered version of a release build.

 ------
-<sup><a id="footnote_1">1</a></sup> Endianess of the platform does not matter as the bits are numbered as MSB->LSB
+<sup><a id="footnote_1">1</a></sup> Endianess of the platform does not matter for the
-and the actual byte layout is dependent on the target platform even though the bits are not.
+purposes of discussion or this library, as the bits are numbered as MSB->LSB and the actual byte layout is dependent on the target platform even though the bits are not.
 It is NOT safe to transfer a FileVersion (or Ordered version) as in integral value without considering the endianess of the source, target and transport mechanism, all of which are out of scope for this library and the CSemVer spec in general.